verrazzano/docs/content/en/docs/guides/migrate/oam-to-kubernetes/_index.md

 ---
 title: "OAM to Kubernetes Mappings"
-description: "Learn how OAM objects are mapped to Kubernetes objects"
 weight: 5
 draft: false
 ---
+This document shows you how OAM objects are mapped to Kubernetes objects.

 ### Verrazzano CLI export command